MaterializeInc/materialize/doc/user/content/manage/reverse-etl/census.md

 1. From the list of destinations types, choose **Braze**.

 1. You will need to supply your Braze URL (which will most likely be `https://rest.iad-03.braze.com`) and a Braze API key.
-   The [Census guide for Braze](https://docs.getcensus.com/destinations/braze) will explain how create an API key with the correct permissions.
+   The [Census guide for Braze](https://docs.getcensus.com/destinations/braze) will explain how to create an API key with the correct permissions.
 Then click the **Connect**.

 {{< /tab >}}